This blog may contain affiliate links. Read our disclosure policy for more info.

 Ha Ling Peak trail is a very popular hike, and as such, is well-marked and easy to follow.
 The first half of the trail is switchbacks climbing through the forest, where the second half will have you climbing stairs to the saddle and then scrambling over rocks to the summit.

 When we last climbed Ha Ling Peak (we’ve done it a handful of times), it was a very windy day which made the scramble from the saddle to the summit a little difficult and a little scary.
 Good hiking boots and hiking poles really came in handy for us.
 I would recommend only tackling Ha Ling Peak when it is clear weather with little wind, if possible.

 It takes about 2-3 hours to reach the summit, and then you come back down the same trail you walked up.
 The way down will take less than half the time the way up did.
 In total, I would allow 4-5 hours for this hike (it took us just under 4 hours at a pretty fast pace with only one short snack break at the saddle.)

-Alternative Hike: For something a little more challenging and a little less busy than Ha Ling Peak you can try East End of Rundle.
-This hike starts from the same parking lot and although we have never done it ourselves, we’ve heard it is similar to Ha Ling Peak in terms of the views.
+Alternative Hike Suggestion: For something a little more challenging and a little less busy than Ha Ling Peak you can try East End of Rundle.
+This hike starts from the same parking lot and offers similar views.
+However, it is more difficult with sections of scrambling instead of a proper hiking trail.
+With that said, it is much less crowded than Ha Ling Peak.

-Canmore is the cutest town ever and 8 Street is the center of it all.
-Whether you’re visiting Canmore in the summer or in the winter, 8 Street is the place to go to explore small boutiques, locally-owned stores, cafes, and restaurants.
-This is the street to just wander around, buy some souvenirs and locally-made goods, and just enjoy a few hours.
+Canmore is the cutest town ever and 8 Street is at the center of it all.
+8 Street is the place to go to explore small boutiques, locally-owned stores, art galleries, cafes, and restaurants.
+This is the street to just aimlessly wander around, buy some souvenirs and locally-made goods, and just enjoy a few hours.

 8 Street is also a very scenic street with mountain views everywhere.
 In the summer, it’s common to see buskers on street corners, and in the winter, Christmas lights are everywhere you look!